dereknovak/Capstone-Prep-LS/react/notes.md

 - Components are one of the core concepts of React.
 They are the foundation upon which you build user interfaces (UI),
 - Components return JS that builds HTML in the DOM
 - Must always be capitalized
+- Do not define components *within* other components.

 - In React, the individual things rendered in braces must be primitive values, such as numbers or strings.